 Berlin Christmas Market

-One of the most popular Christmas markets in Germany takes place on the famous Gendarmenmarkt market square in Berlin.
+One of the best Christmas markets in Germany takes place on the famous Gendarmenmarkt market square in Berlin.
 Between the concert hall and the German and French cathedrals, the historic backdrop is reason enough for many to visit this festive market.
 Discover all the incredible handmade goods from local artisans, and taste some of the best local cuisines.
 Even better still, the event organisers donate the entrance fees to various social institutions in Berlin – how’s that for Christmas spirit!
 The Charlottenburg Christmas market in West Berlin is also well worth a visit, as are those at Potsdamer Platz and Alexanderplatz in Mitte.
 You’ll find all kinds of quirky Christmas markets in Berlin too – dogs can celebrate at the Sirius Christmas market in Zehlendorf, design fans can explore all kinds of crafts in Treptow, and vegans will love visiting the Green Market in Friedrichshain.
 Plus, Christmas Avenue at Nollendorfplatz is one of the most popular LGBTQ Christmas events in Germany!

 Cologne Christmas Market